ggluo/ggluo.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an independent researcher working at the intersection of diffusion modeling, generative AI, and inverse problems in imaging and signal reconstruction.
-My research focuses on developing self-diffusion and autoregressive diffusion architectures that can recover high-fidelity images from degraded observations while providing principled uncertainty estimation.
+I am an independent researcher working at the intersection of generative modeling and inverse problems.
+I maainly focus on computational imaging and signal processing.
+Improving image quality under limited information is one of my main research interests.
 My CV is available [here](/assets/pdf/cv.pdf).

-Bridging deep generative modeling, Bayesian inference, and optimization, my projects translate cutting-edge theoretical advances into practical, deployable systems.
-Using frameworks such as PyTorch, TensorFlow, and TensorRT, I design and implement end-to-end generative pipelines that make state-of-the-art reconstruction and inference methods both efficient and scalable for real-world applications.

 Apart from my research, I love soccer, tennis, and photography.